haskell-crypto/cryptonite/README.md

 [![Haskell](http://b.repl.ca/v1/language-haskell-lightgrey.png)](http://haskell.org)

 Cryptonite is a haskell repository of cryptographic primitives.
-Each crypto algorithm have specificities, that are hard to wrap in common APIs and types, so instead of trying to provide a common ground for algorithms that wouldn't allow to provide all different usage or a really complicated system, this just provide a non-consistant low-level API.
+Each crypto algorithm has specificities that are hard to wrap in common APIs and types, so instead of trying to provide a common ground for algorithms, this package provides a non-consistent low-level API.

-If you have no idea what're you doing, please do not use this directly, rely on higher level protocols or higher level implementation.
+If you have no idea what you're doing, please do not use this directly.
+Instead, rely on higher level protocols or implementations.

 Documentation: [cryptonite on hackage](http://hackage.haskell.org/package/cryptonite)

 Versioning
 ----------

 Development versions are an incremental number prefixed by 0.
-No specific meaning is associated with the versions, specially no API stability.
+There is no API stability between development versions.

 Production versions : TBD